JustDoom/8ChocChip/README.md

 # 8ChocChip

-8ChocChip is an emulator for the [Chip8](https://en.wikipedia.org/wiki/CHIP-8) software that I am working on to learn the basics around emulation.
+8ChocChip is an emulator for the Chip8 software that I am working on to learn the basics around emulation.
-I decided to program this in C++ because I wanted to do more in it and improve my skills.

-The graphics and only library used in this is SFML which handles the window, inputs and sounds. libconfig is used to manage config and save data files, and NativeFileDialog-extended is used for basic popup windows like the file/directory selector.
+This uses SDL to handle graphics, input, audio and some other small things. libconfig is used to manage config and save data files, and NativeFileDialog-extended is used for basic popup windows like the file/directory selector.

 ## TODO

 There are a couple of things left to do until I would say it works well enough
-- [x] ~~Fix some of the instructions that result in most programs failing except for `BLINKY`~~ Should be done but the test suite has issues I can not figure out how to fix.
-But is better than before and should work with most stuff
+- [x] Proper flag compatibility unlike many out there
 - [ ] Cleaner/more optimised code
 - [x] Windows Support
 - [ ] MacOS Support (Builds, but unable to test)
-- [ ] Switch to SDL from SFML
+- [x] Switch to SDL from SFML

 ## Usage